rt3310/Obsidian/Projects/Study/5. ComputerStructure/최린 컴퓨터구조/CH8 - Computer Arithmetic.md

 - Operations on separate floating point registers
 ### Implementation
 - All microprocessors has integer ALUs
-- Most of recent microprocessors including chips now has on-chip FPU
+- Most of recent microprocessors including mobile chips now has on-chip FPU